oroinc/documentation/user_guide/channel_guide.rst

    * - |M06|
      - Magento
      - Keeps details on the Magento Customer's pre-sales activity with the |WT02|_
-       Contains the Customer's personal data and payment details, reference to related Opportunities, sales values and related communications.
+       Contains g Cart the Customer's personal data and payment details, reference to related Opportunities, sales values and related communications.
    * - |M07|
      - Magento
      - Aggregates all the data on a specific Magento Customer, including the list of Channels active for the Customer, billing details, related opportunities, shipping details, rating, etc.
    * - |M08|
      - Magento
-     - Keeps details of actual sales made by the customer within the Channel, includiing store details, Customer's details, one-time and total credited, payed and taxed amounts, feed-backs, etc.
+     - Keeps details of actual sales made by the customer within the Channel, including store details, Customer's details, one-time and total credited, payed and taxed amounts, feed-backs, etc.